-Referred to as the “Queen of Hill Stations” by the locals, Darjeeling is a captivating hill station located in the Shivalik Hills of the lower Himalayan range.
+Referred to as the “Queen of Hill Stations” by the locals, Darjeeling is a captivating hill station located in the Shiwalik Hills of the lower Himalayan range.

 Snow-capped mountains, serene atmosphere, dense forest cover, dark green deep and soothing lakes, make Darjeeling one of the most popular holiday destinations in India.
 It was established by the British, who were mesmerized by its untouched beauty.

 Quickly find the best Darjeeling tour packages from Kolkata Bangalore, Delhi or elsewhere at Excursion2India and discover the grandeur of Darjeeling!